Hail in California — where it hits, county by county

 Where does it hail the most in California?

-By reported hail over the last 5 years, the most active counties in California are HUMBOLDT, Humboldt, SAN DIEGO.
+By reported hail over the last 5 years, the most active counties in California are HUMBOLDT, SAN DIEGO, MENDOCINO.
 Reports track population and spotter coverage as well as storms, so rural corridors can be under-counted; the persistent leaders on this table are real hail geography.

 When is hail season in California?